 During the Swedish occupation of 1626-1635, the conquerors in the foregrounds of the town, under the supervision of Marshal Wrangel, built early modern bastion fortifications.
 These fortifications were rebuilt in 1655-1663, during the next occupation of Braniewo, this time by the Brandenburgians.
 It was connected with the decrease of the importance of the original fortifications.
 From the 17th century, the medieval town walls ceased to serve a defensive function and began to be enclosed with huts and stalls.
 At the beginning of the 19th century, all gates and their additional fortifications were removed, and until 1843, individual sections of the walls and some towers were demolished.

-The turbulent history of Braniewo, and especially the demolition works from the 19th century, have survived to this day the Treadmill Tower from the main line of fortifications, located near the basilica of St. Catherine, and the Klesza (Priest) Tower together with the partially preserved outer tower in the north-west corner of the town.
-You can also see the preserved semi-cylindrical tower from the outer belt of the town walls on the northern side of the former perimeter.
+The turbulent history of Braniewo, and especially the demolition works from the 19th century, have survived to this day the Treadmill Tower from the main line of fortifications, located near the basilica of St. Catherine, and the Klesza Tower with a partially preserved outer corner tower in the north-west corner of the town.
+You can also see the preserved semi-cylindrical Powder Tower from the outer belt of the town walls on the northern side of the former perimeter.
 The surviving fragments of the defensive wall, although relatively numerous, are today significantly reduced compared to the original state and significantly rebuilt.

 Czubiel L., Domagała T., Zabytkowe ośrodki miejskie Warmii i Mazur, Olsztyn 1969.